vagabundoo/brewery-api/README.md

 - GET /brewery/ => get all breweries
 - GET /brewery/{breweryId} => get 1 brewery by id
 - POST /brewery/1/beer/name=Jupilerprice=4.5 => Add a new beer to a brewery, passing through the name and price.
-Note: updateing (patch) or deleting beers can be done with the generic `Beer` endpoints.
+Note: updating (patch) or deleting beers can be done with the generic `Beer` endpoints.

 ### Wholesaler
 - GET /wholesaler/ => get all wholesalers
 - GET /wholesaler/{id} => get 1 wholesaler by id

-### Qoute
+### Quote
-- GET /qoute/sample -> get an example of a quote, using dummy data.
+- GET /quote/sample -> get an example of a quote, using dummy data.
 TODO:
+- POST /quote/ ->
-- POST /qoute/ -> get a real qoute. have to pass the data through (through json I would think, using the exisiting data classes.)
+- POST /quote/ -> get a real qoute. have to pass the data through (through json I would think, using the existing data classes.)

 # Drafts and thought process - clean up later